Welcome to Creative Pathways!

 ACCESS INFORMATION:

+Entry: Automatic doors and step-free access.
 Here East is an accessible building with 8 spacious wheelchair friendly lifts to Scope on the first floor.

 Here East (Media Centre), Queen Elizabeth Olympic Park.
 14 East Bay Lane.
 London.
 E15 2GW